razi236/RACWF/frontend/HACKING.md

 ### Type Checking the SPL

-The main entry point for SPL checking is the class `org.abs_models.frontend.typechecker.CheckSPLCommand`.
+The main entry point for SPL checking is the class `org.rpl.frontend.typechecker.CheckSPLCommand`.

 The SPL type checker is invoked by calling `typecheckPL()` on the `Model` AST node.
 This top level method is defined by a JastAdd